TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 ### AI and Product Taxonomies

-The importance of a well-defined taxonomy extends beyond documentation.
+The importance of a well-designed taxonomy extends far beyond documentation.
 Modern AI systems—including developer copilots, retrieval-augmented generation (RAG) systems, intelligent search, and documentation assistants—depend on clear semantic boundaries to distinguish one concept from another.

-Unlike human readers, AI systems do not interpret documentation by browsing pages or understanding organizational context.
-Instead, they retrieve fragments of information and infer relationships between concepts based on how those concepts are described throughout the documentation.
+Unlike human readers, AI systems do not understand products by browsing documentation.
+They retrieve fragments of information and infer relationships based on how concepts are described throughout the documentation body.
+Consider two related products:

-When the documentation consistently distinguishes between products, capabilities, infrastructure, and implementation patterns, AI systems can accurately determine which examples, workflows, APIs, and implementation guidance belong together.
-However, when those semantic boundaries become blurred, AI systems begin making incorrect associations.

-Consider two related payment products that share similar business goals but expose different request payloads, APIs, and implementation workflows.
-If the documentation prematurely describes those products as interchangeable, an AI retrieval system may infer that their implementation artifacts are also interchangeable.
-A developer requesting an API example for one product may instead receive request payloads, parameters, or workflows belonging to the other.

-Importantly, this is not an AI hallucination.
-The AI is reasoning from the relationships established by the documentation itself.
-In other words, poor information architecture teaches AI the wrong conceptual model.
-A well-designed product taxonomy prevents these failures by establishing explicit semantic boundaries between concepts.
-Every product, capability, service, and implementation pattern occupies a clearly defined conceptual space.
+* **Payments API**
+* **Hosted Checkout**

+Suppose the documentation repeatedly describes Hosted Checkout as simply another way of using the Payments API, even though the two products still expose different request payloads, APIs, and implementation workflows.
+A developer asks an AI assistant:

+> *"Show me an example Payments API request."*

+Instead of returning a Payments API example, the AI retrieves a Hosted Checkout payload because the documentation has taught it that the two concepts are interchangeable.
+The AI has not hallucinated.
+Rather, it has inferred the relationship established by the documentation itself.
+This is why semantic boundaries matter.
+A well-designed taxonomy distinguishes products, capabilities, infrastructure, and integration patterns before describing how they relate to one another.
 Related concepts remain connected, but they are not conflated.
-This enables both human readers and AI systems to retrieve information with greater accuracy while preserving the integrity of implementation guidance.

-As AI becomes an increasingly common interface to technical documentation, product taxonomy is no longer simply an exercise in organizing content.
-It has become a foundational component of documentation quality, directly influencing search accuracy, developer experience, knowledge retrieval, and the reliability of AI-generated responses.
+As AI becomes an increasingly common interface to technical documentation, taxonomy is no longer simply a navigation exercise.
+It has become the semantic model that determines how both humans and machines understand a product portfolio.

+# Taxonomy versus Organizational Structure

+One of the most common mistakes when designing a product taxonomy is allowing it to mirror the organization's reporting structure.
+Organizational structures change frequently.
+Teams are reorganized, products move between business units, departments merge, and ownership shifts as companies evolve.
+These changes reflect how an organization operates, not how customers understand the platform.

+A product taxonomy should remain stable even as the organization changes around it.
+Consider a company with separate teams responsible for Payments, Fraud, Identity, and Developer Experience.
+An organizational chart might look like this:

+Engineering
+├── Payments Team
+├── Fraud Team
+├── Identity Team
+└── Developer Experience Team

+This hierarchy is useful for assigning ownership and accountability, but it provides little guidance for someone attempting to understand the platform.
+A developer is not interested in which vice president owns Tokenization or which engineering team maintains the Java SDK.
+They are trying to answer questions such as:

+- Which product should I integrate?
+- What capabilities does the platform provide?
+- How do I authenticate?
+- Which SDK should I use?

+These questions are independent of the company's internal reporting structure.
+Likewise, organizations frequently reorganize around strategic initiatives.
+A Fraud team may become part of Risk Management.
+Developer Experience may move from Engineering to Product.
+Hosted Checkout may become part of a Digital Commerce organization.
+None of these changes should require documentation to be reorganized.

+A well-designed product taxonomy is intentionally decoupled from organizational structure.
+It classifies products according to what they are rather than who owns them.
+This separation provides several important benefits:

+- Documentation remains stable during organizational changes.
+- Product names remain consistent across departments.
+- Ownership can change without affecting navigation.
+- AI systems learn stable semantic relationships rather than temporary reporting structures.
+- Users build a consistent mental model that survives internal reorganizations.

+Ultimately, organizational structures describe how a company is managed.
+Product taxonomies describe how a platform is understood.
+Although the two influence one another, they should never become the same thing.

 # An Example of a Successful Classification